pmglab/KGGSEE/doc/source/detailed_document.rst

 DESE for drug repositioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, ``--expression-file`` specifies a customized file of the drug-induced gene-expression fold-change profile which has the same format as the gene expression file.
+In this example, ``--expression-file`` specifies a customized file of the drug-induced gene-expression fold-change profile of which the format is the same as :ref:`the gene expression file <expression_file>`.
 DESE estimates the selective drug perturbation effect on the phenotype-associated genes' expression to aid the drug repositioning for complex diseases.

 .. code:: shell